CodeByZach/pace/README.md

 Collectors
 ----------

+Collectors are the bits of code which gather progress information.
 Pace includes four default collectors:

 - Ajax